riccardomel/wp-seo-refresh-links/README.md

 1.0.0 - Release
 1.0.1 - Fix Scheduler on FeedRss
 1.0.2 - Fix Iframe and embed inside post after re-publish
-1.0.3 - Fix 403 error when save with some other plugin (such as Amp for Wp)
+1.0.3 - Fix 403 error when save with some other plugin (such as Amp for Wp) 1.0.4 - Fix critical error (month) formatting in new version of Gutemberg

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.